josephinetsai52/HIV01/README.md

 ##### Part 1: IMPORTING AND CLEANING THE DATASETS

-- Each annual HIV surveillance data from 2010 to 2024 was imported as csv files
+- Each annual HIV surveillance dataset from 2010 to 2024 was imported as a csv file.
 - Columns were standardized to upper case; string elements were removed from the datapoints to allow for quantitative analyses; datasets were evaluated for null values.